iasql/ecs-fargate-examples/README.md

 ## Pre-requisites

-  - You will need to have a ECS execution role.
-If you don't have it follow this instructions: https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html
   - An IaSQL DB with modules `aws_cloudwatch`, `aws_ecr`, `aws_ecs`, `aws_elb` and `aws_security_group` installed.
   - `psql` installed.

 ## Usage

-  1. Update the quickstart template scritpt with the values of your preference.
+  1. Update the quickstart template script with the values of your preference.
   2. Execute the sql script with the following command:
   ```sh
   psql -h db.iasql.com -p 5432 -U <username> -d <db-name> -f <path>/<to>/quickstart.sql